-Edie, a Republican, was the representative for Pennsylvania's 18th congressional district from 1857 to 1859.
+Edie was the representative for Pennsylvania’s 18th congressional district and was a Republican.
+He served from 1857 to 1859.

-He was previously the representative for Pennsylvania's 18th congressional district (1855-1857; Ind.
-Republican-Democrat).
+He was previously the representative for Pennsylvania’s 18th congressional district as an Ind.
+Republican-Democrat from 1855 to 1857.

 From Dec 1855 to Mar 1859, Edie missed 546 of 1,277 roll call votes, which is 42.8%.
 This is much worse than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1856-Mar 1857||231||109||47.2%||90th|